“Bowel incontinence occurs when the loss of control of gas,

 Yes.
 Your Country may have a Helpline similar to the Continence Foundation of Australia’s Continence Helpline.

-Toilet Maps, Cards or Apps
+Toilet Maps, Cards, Apps or Key

 Your Country may have a toilet map similar to Australia’s National Public Toilet Map: About the Toilet Map: